How to File a Health Insurance Claim - Blog banner featuring health insurance insights

 • Hospital admission and discharge summary

-• Doctor’s prescriptions and test reports
+• Doctor's prescriptions and diagnostic test reports

-• Original hospital bills and payment receipts
+• Original hospital bills and all payment receipts

 • Identity proof of the insured person